TaraKhodaei/TopicContml/README.md

     ```
 3. `FigTree`, download Figtree from here <a html="https://github.com/rambaut/figtree/releases">https://github.com/rambaut/figtree/releases</a>
 * After cloning the repository, in `topiccontml.py` modify the `PROGRAMPATH` to the path that FigTree and CONTML are installed.
-* The  **dataset** of sequences should be in the directory in a folder, all loci are in separate text files called **"loci0.txt", "loci1.txt", ...** that follow the Phylip syntax.
+* The  **dataset** of sequences should be in the directory in a folder.
+Loci are in separate text files called **"loci0.txt", "loci1.txt", ...** that follow the Phylip syntax.

 <br/>